geleto/cascador-ai/README.md

 - `array` - Streams complete elements from an array
 - `no-schema` - No schema validation, streams raw JSON

 **Use it for**: Live dashboards, incremental JSON builds, or array streaming.
+[See Vercel docs on object streaming](https://sdk.vercel.ai/docs/ai-sdk-core/streaming-objects#streamobject) for streaming specifics.

 ## Callable Render Objects